Lecrapouille/TimedPetriNetEditor/README.md

-[This project](https://github.com/Lecrapouille/TimedPetriNetEditor) is a timed Petri net and graph event editor made in C++11 and displayed with the [SFML](https://www.sfml-dev.org/index-fr.php).
+[This project](https://github.com/Lecrapouille/TimedPetriNetEditor) is a timed Petri net and graph event editor made in C++11 and displayed with the [SFML](https://www.sfml-dev.org/index-fr.php) that can be called from Julia.
 The following picture is an overview of the GUI.
 You can click on the figure to access to a youtube link showing how to edit a basic net.

 [![TimedPetri](doc/TimedPetri01.png)](https://youtu.be/sKL9lUGeBQs)